 What Causes Seizures in Dogs

-When it comes to seizures, many pet parents wonder how they could have prevented the condition from developing in the first place.
+Many pet parents wonder if and how they can prevent seizures and epilepsy from developing in the first place.
 Was it something they could have stopped?
-The truth is, the majority of seizure disorders are referred to idiopathic epilepsy.
+The truth is, the majority of seizure disorders are referred to as idiopathic epilepsy.
 An inherited condition, idiopathic epilepsy is one in which experts are still unsure of the exact cause and origin.
+It’s a diagnosis of exclusion of other causes for seizures.
+The majority of dogs diagnosed with idiopathic epilepsy are between 1 to 5 years old.

 In other cases, seizures may develop due to the following conditions: